DHF Capital S.A. Appoints Erik Boekel as Chief Commercial Officer

-(MENAFN- Your Mind Media ) Global, 7th May 2024 - DHF Capital S.A., a premier securitization company based in Luxembourg, is pleased to announce the appointment of Erik Boekel as its new Chief Commercial Officer (CCO).
+(MENAFN- Atteline) Global, 8th May 2024 - DHF Capital S.A., a premier securitization company based in Luxembourg, is pleased to announce the appointment of Erik Boekel as its new Chief Commercial Officer (CCO).
 With a distinguished career spanning over 25 years in Corporate and Investment Banking, Global Markets, and Treasury, Erik brings a wealth of expertise to DHF Capital, further strengthening its position as a leader in providing financial products and investment solutions tailored to institutional and high-net-worth individual (HNWI) investors.

 Erik Boekel's extensive professional background encompasses multifaceted regional responsibilities across Africa, the Middle East, and Europe, predominantly within large regulated, listed International Financial Institutions and Corporates.
 His versatile experience as both an intrapreneur and entrepreneur underscores his adaptability and innovative thinking in navigating complex and multicultural environments, resulting in the establishment of profitable ventures that capitalize on unique market dynamics.